pietraferreira/quartz/content/notes/plt-and-got.md

 created: 2022-08-02
 ---
 ## Procedure Linkage Table and Global Offset Table
-If a program receives an incorrect input for example, it terminates, rendering useless all of the relocation work performed by the [dynamic linker](/notes/linker.md).
+If a program receives an incorrect input for example, it terminates, rendering useless all of the relocation work performed by the [[notes/general/linker|dynamic linker]].
 To solve this, we can resolve function references **when they are called** instead of at load-time.

 This is enabled by the Procedure Linkage Table (PLT) and the Global Offset Table (GOT).